docker/docs/content/manuals/docker-hub/download-rate-limit.md

 ### Fair use

-When utilizing the Docker Platform, users should be aware that excessive data transfer or storage can lead to throttling, or additional charges.
+When utilizing the Docker Platform, users should be aware that excessive data transfer, pull rates, or storage can lead to throttling, or additional charges.
 To ensure fair resource usage and maintain service quality, we reserve the right to impose restrictions or apply additional charges to accounts exhibiting excessive data and storage consumption.

 ### View Docker Hub usage